Complications From Lung Cancer

 What Are Complications?

 In the medical field, complications can refer to rare or unexpected circumstances that may occur in response to another health issue or error.
 With lung cancer and other lung diseases, complications can arise from how malignant tumors affect other areas of the body after spreading.
-Besides the potential for improving a prognosis, lung cancer primary treatments, complementary and emerging therapies can come with their own range of common and complex complications as well.
+Besides the potential for improving a prognosis, lung cancer primary treatments and complementary and emerging therapies can come with their own range of common and complex complications as well.

 Issues Associated With Lung Cancer